Guide To Rulemaking

 - Copy of the fact sheet on paper.

 The Notice of Rulemaking Proposal is published in the Bangor Daily News , Kennebec Journal , Portland Press Herald , Lewiston Sun-Journal and the Central Maine Morning Sentinel every Wednesday.
-All rulemaking notices must be received by the Secretary of State by noon Tuesday of the week prior to the publication date.
+All rulemaking notices must be received by the Secretary of State by noon Tuesday of the week prior to the publication date on a Wednesday, eight days later.

-Besides the consolidated newspaper publication, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRSA sec.
+Besides the consolidated newspaper publication and the notice to the Legislature, notice of proposed rulemaking must be given to the following at least 20 days before the hearing or before the deadline for comments, if no hearing is scheduled (see 5 MRS sec.
 8053):

 Any person specified in the statute authorizing the rulemaking;